kindista/kindista/src/to-do.md

     [ ] test with friends and contacts
 [ ] post offers/requests to facebook
 [ ] expiration/renewals for inventory items
-[ ] ask shaylor about top color borders for activity items [ ] allow kindista offers tagged with "proposed-feature" to get a tab in the feedback section
+[ ] top color borders for activity items
+[ ] allow kindista offers tagged with "proposed-feature" to get a tab in the feedback section
     [ ] create an email that requests feedback on proposed feedback from current users with (eq (getf *user* :notify-kindista) t)
 [ ] make people go to the site to read their messages/gratitudes